 2. Complexity.
 A pattern of flowers, animals or a landscape with numerous curves, sinuous lines and circles takes considerably longer to build than does a basic geometric design with all right angles.
 (Compare Mythic Figures to Gothic Window in the Gallery.)

 3. Number of pieces.
 A Tiffany landscape window that is 3' x 5' could easily have 1500 pieces of glass in it!
 Whereas a Frank Lloyd Wright geometric panel of similar size might have less than 200.
-Every piece in a pattern requires more labor to construct.
+Every piece in a pattern requires more labor and more materials to construct.

 4. Type of material.
 There are several types of metal used to build a window.
 Some are more suited to small intricate work, some are necessary for structural support of larger panels.
 Both the material and the labor involved vary in cost.
 Glass also ranges widely in price.
 This has nothing to do with the beauty of the material but with the nature of its manufacture.
 For example, a cobalt blue glass really does contain cobalt and any shade of red requires the use of real gold, making these colors costly to produce.
 Some glass has a texture or pattern to it.
 These tend to be heavier, thicker and more expensive than other glass.
 They also involve more labor as they often require additional work to cut and install.
 Beveled glass, roundels, “jewels” and hand blown glass are also higher in price.